I2se/Command-Manager-New-Way/README.md

 # Command-Manager-New-Way
-A New to create command
+A New way to create command